Vetchu/fortran-second_exercise/README.md

 ## Conclusion ##

-As we can see, fast fourier transform allows   one to easily get rid of all noises, despite in our instance bumping function up (as seen in the last plot).
+As we can see, fast fourier transform allows one to easily get rid of all noises, keeping only slightly distorted original signal.
+In our case it also bumps function up (as seen in the last plot).